laher/yt/hugo/content/posts/templating.md

 ## Includes

-When including another template, you will need to pass it the data that it would need to access.
+When including another script, you will need to pass it the data that it would need to access.

 > To pass along the current context, please remember to include a trailing **dot**.

-### Templates
+### Scripts

-The [`template`][template] function is used to include additional templates using the syntax `{{ template "_internal/<TEMPLATE>.<EXTENSION>" . }}`.
+The [`template`][template] function is used to include additional scripts using the syntax `{{ template "_internal/<TEMPLATE>.<EXTENSION>" . }}`.

+_TODO: provide a wrapper called 'script'_

 Example: